Australia–Palestine relations

 Australia–Palestine relations refer to the diplomatic, cultural and economic relations between Australia and Palestine.
-Australia officially recognised the State of Palestine on 21 September 2025.
+Australia officially recognised Palestine on 21 September 2025.

 On 11 August 2025, Australian Prime Minister Anthony Albanese announced plans to recognise Palestine at the United Nations General Assembly in September, reaffirming the country's past support for a two-state solution.

 Australia has a representative office in Ramallah, West Bank.

 History

 Early history

 Australia–Palestine relations started in 1982 with the establishment of a Palestinian information office in Canberra.
 In 1989, the Australian Government recognised the Palestinian information office as the official representative of the Palestine Liberation Organization.
 In 1994, this office was upgraded to the status of general delegation.
 Australia established a representative office in Ramallah in September 2000.

 2010s

 In 2012, Australia voted for making Palestine a non-member observer state in the United Nations.

 Riad Malki, Minister of Foreign Affairs of Palestine, visited Australia in 2015.
 Tony Abbott withdrew Australian opposition to Israeli settlements in the West Bank and Malcolm Turnbull criticised United Nations resolutions against settlement activities.
 In December 2018, the Morrison government recognised Jerusalem as the capital of Israel but said it would not immediately relocate its embassy from Tel Aviv.
 This made Australia the third country after the United States and Guatemala to recognise Jerusalem as Israel's capital.